osi/heysync/readme.markdown

 heysync is transparent message-passing currency in java using [jetlang](http://jetlang.org)

-interfaces are annotated with an annotation, and a proxy can be retrieved that will asynchronously invoke all registered implementions.
+interfaces are annotated with an annotation, and a proxy can be retrieved that will asynchronously invoke all registered implementions. classes are generated dynamically so no reflection occurs after the initial setup.

-**very early stages work-in-progress**